checkedc/checkedc-clang/README.md

 # The Checked C clang repo

 This repo contains a version of the LLVM/Clang toolchain that has been modified to support Checked C.
-Checked C extends C with checking to detect or prevent common programming errors such as out-of-bounds memory accesses.
+Checked C extends C with bounds checking and improved type-safety.
 The Checked C specification is available at the [Checked C repo release page](https://github.com/checkedc/checkedc/releases).